jsdom/jsdom/README.md

 The `top` property on `window` is marked `[Unforgeable]` in the spec, meaning it is a non-configurable own property and thus cannot be overridden or shadowed by normal code running inside the jsdom, even using `Object.defineProperty`.

-Similarly, at present jsdom does not handle navigation (such as setting `window.location.href === "https://example.com/"`); doing so will cause the virtual console to emit a `"jsdomError"` explaining that this feature is not implemented, and nothing will change: there will be no new `Window` or `Document` object, and the existing `window`'s `location` object will still have all the same property values.
+At present jsdom does not handle navigation (such as setting `window.location.href` to `'https://example.com/'`).
+By default, attempting to change the location will emit a `"jsdomError"` in the virtual console, explaining that this feature is not implemented, and nothing will change.
+However, you can set an `onNavigationChange` handler in the jsdom constructor options to catch a script requesting to change the location.
+However, it will still not change the location: there will be no new `Window` or `Document` object, and the existing `window`'s `location` object will still have all the same property values.

-However, if you're acting from outside the window, e.g. in some test framework that creates jsdoms, you can override one or both of these using the special `reconfigure()` method:
+Additionally, if you're acting from outside the window, e.g. in some test framework that creates jsdoms, you can override one or both of these using the special `reconfigure()` method:

 ```js
 const dom = new JSDOM();